mscbuild/e-learning-free-courses/README.md

 ![](https://img.shields.io/badge/PRs-Welcome-green)
 ![](https://img.shields.io/badge/code%20style-elearning-green)

->Big News as Microsoft & LinkedIn jointly launched free Professional Certifications in Project Management, Business, Software Development, Data Analyst etc.
+ <p>Big News as Microsoft & LinkedIn jointly launched free Professional Certifications in Project Management, Business, Software Development, Data Analyst etc.
+ To earn a certificate for an individual course, watch all the videos and pass the quizzes.
+In some courses, you’ll need to take an exam.
+Once you’re done, go to the “Related to this course” section below the video (on desktop) and click on “Show all”.

+>A window will pop up with certificates available for the course, as you can see above.
+Click on “Download” to get your LinkedIn Learning certificate.
+Some courses also offer Continuing Professional Education (CPE) credits, in addition to the LinkedIn Learning certificate.

+ To earn a certificate for a learning path, you need to complete all the path’s courses.
+Then, you’ll be able to download the learning path certificate.
->All you have to do is to enroll in any of these learning path, complete courses and take exam, You will get Free Professional Certification.
+ You will get Free Professional Certification.<p/>

 <div class="markdown-heading" dir="auto"><h2 tabindex="-1" class="heading-element" dir="auto">Table of Contents</h2><a id="user-content-table-of-contents" class="anchor" aria-label="Permalink: Table of Contents" href="#table-of-contents"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path d="m7.775 3.275 1.25-1.25a3.5 3.5 0 1 1 4.95 4.95l-2.5 2.5a3.5 3.5 0 0 1-4.95 0 .751.751 0 0 1 .018-1.042.751.751 0 0 1 1.042-.018 1.998 1.998 0 0 0 2.83 0l2.5-2.5a2.002 2.002 0 0 0-2.83-2.83l-1.25 1.25a.751.751 0 0 1-1.042-.018.751.751 0 0 1-.018-1.042Zm-4.69 9.64a1.998 1.998 0 0 0 2.83 0l1.25-1.25a.751.751 0 0 1 1.042.018.751.751 0 0 1 .018 1.042l-1.25 1.25a3.5 3.5 0 1 1-4.95-4.95l2.5-2.5a3.5 3.5 0 0 1 4.95 0 .751.751 0 0 1-.018 1.042.751.751 0 0 1-1.042.018 1.998 1.998 0 0 0-2.83 0l-2.5 2.5a1.998 1.998 0 0 0 0 2.83Z"></path></svg></a></div>
  <ul dir="auto">